Please note that this is a BETA version of the document. All information presented is correct but we are working on improving the details. |

 Static Lights

-Keep in mind that Lightmaps only contain diffuse light if you wish to have specular highlights you need to use dynamic light or IBL or their combination.
+Keep in mind that Lightmaps only contain diffuse light.
+If you wish to have specular highlights you need to use dynamic light or Image-Based Light or their combination.

 Lightmaps can be used with shaders that have LIGHT in their name.

-IBL is an abbreviation for Image-Based Light which means the shader uses Environment maps to light the object and create reflection on it.
+When using IBL the shader uses Environment maps to light the object and create reflection on it.

 IBL treats the surrounding environment as one light source thus giving a more realistic feel to the object.